bata24/gef/docs/FAQ.md

 echo "source $HOME/.gdbinit-gef.py" >> ~/.gdbinit
 ```

-## How can I install GEF offline?
-Please refer to [`install.sh`](../install.sh) or [`install-minimal.sh`](../install-minimal.sh) for dependencies and other requirements, and set them up manually.
+Notes:

-Note: GEF is designed to have as few dependencies as possible.
+- GEF is designed to have as few dependencies as possible.
 Many commands should work with just `gef.py` without any additional external tools.
-If you do not install external tools, the features that will not be available are listed below.
+- If you do not install external tools, the features that will not be available are listed below.

 ## If I do not install external tools, which commands will no longer be available?
 The following is a breakdown.
 It may not be comprehensive.